MSDLLCpapers/obsidian/docs/wiki/5_AcquisitionFunction.md

 - NEI and NEHVI are robust to noisy observations.
 - qMean is purely exploitative and can be useful in the final stages of optimization.
 - qSpaceFill is purely explorative and can be useful for initial space exploration.
+- EHVI is advantageous in noise-free or low-noise settings due to its computational efficiency, while NEHVI is better suited for scenarios with significant noise, offering improved robustness at the cost of potentially higher computational demands.

 ## 7. Best Practices